Does Your Food Fund Deforestation?

 This campaign is important because deforestation goes far beyond simple wildlife preservation.
 The burning of forests for animal farming accelerates climate change, harms Indigenous Peoples, and increases the chance of future pandemics too.

-So, if you have a spare few minutes, please sign the petition.
+So, if you have a spare few minutes, please .

 (And just so you know – I’m not here to judge your diet or to change your food choices.
 I simply want you to raise your voice if you care about this issue!)